zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager-new/initialize-environment/initialize-environment.md

     ![](images/em-login.png " ")

 3. Confirm successful login.
-Please note that it takes about 5 minutes after instance provisioning for all processes to fully start.
+Please note that it takes up to 15 minutes after instance provisioning for all processes to fully start.

     ![](images/em-landing.png " ")